tomaslibal/cppToolkit/README.md

 - *Hash Table (chained)* Collisions are stored at the same index as a linked list of values
 - *Linked List (simple)*
 - *Binary search algorithm*
+- *Bit flags operations* set and unset flag bitwise operations, as a header file only implementation

 ## Working with the project